Afghan Community Mental Health Study

 Project Name: Evaluating the Mental Health and Psychosocial Needs of Afghans Recently Resettled in the United States

-This project, implemented in partnership with Columbia University Mailman School of Public Health, evaluates the mental health and psychosocial needs of Afghans recently resettled in the United States.
-Through formative mixed methods research, this study aims to provide evidence-based recommendations for improving legal, social, and service responses to better meet the needs of Afghan communities.
+This project, implemented in partnership with Columbia University Mailman School of Public Health, evaluated the mental health and psychosocial needs of Afghans recently resettled in the United States.
+Through formative mixed methods research, this study aimed to provide evidence-based recommendations for improving legal, social, and service responses to better meet the needs of Afghan communities.

-CIRH’s Refugee Health Support Team members, including Esra Saleh, MBBS, MPH, Rafiullah Sadiq, MD, MICHA, and Zarmina Wardak, will support this project.
-Research activities include:
+CIRH’s Refugee Health Support Team members supported this project, including Esra Saleh, MBBS, MPHRafiullah Sadiq, MD, MICHA, and Zarmina Wardak.
+Research activities included:

 1. Household survey: Open to the Afghan community members